Noura Erakat: Activism and advocacy

-Erakat is a vocal advocate for Palestinian rights and has frequently criticized Israeli government policy, especially in the context of the Gaza war.
-Her public statements and social media activity have drawn both support and controversy.

-In May 2023, the Canadian MPP Sarah Jama, a 28-year old, black, disability rights activist, came under criticism for retweeting a tweet that Noura Erakat wrote.
-The tweet, which the lobby group B'nai Brith Canada described as "unacceptable", praised Khader Adnan, a Palestinian activist and prisoner in West Bank who died after an 87-day hunger strike in protest against Israel's use of administrative detention to imprison Palestinians without charge or trial and "to expose the basic injustice in Israel's military justice system and its casual denial of basic freedoms.".
+In May 2023, the Canadian MPP Sarah Jama, a 28-year old, black disability rights activist, was criticised by Zionist organisations for retweeting a tweet that Noura Erakat wrote.
+The tweet praised Khader Adnan, a Palestinian activist and prisoner in the West Bank who died after an 87-day hunger strike in protest against Israel's use of administrative detention to imprison Palestinians without charge or trial and "to expose the basic injustice in Israel's military justice system and its casual denial of basic freedoms."

-Following October 7 and the Gaza war, Erakat increased her criticism of Israel in a series of articles, interviews and social media posts.